cam-peck/aws-vanity-converter/README.md

 2. Sign into the AWS console in your browser.
 Either create a new Amazon Connect instance, or sign into an existing instance.

 3. Create a new contact flow.
 Using the small arrow at the top right of the screen, click `Import`.
 Locate the `vanity-number-flow` edited in step 1, and add it to the board.
+Make sure to save and publish your board.

 4. Link your contact flow to a desired phone number.